Minor in Women's, Gender, and Sexuality Studies

-“The WGSS center and program as a whole, have been fundamentally important and dear to me ever since I first walked in.
-I’ve made friends that have stayed with me past graduation, and learned so much that has opened my eyes to the world outside of my own limited frame of view I had walking in as a freshman.
-Ever since graduation I’ve carried the lessons I’ve learned me everywhere I went.
-I’ve gone on to volunteer, advocate, and help so many people due to the growth the program nurtured within and without, and I sing its praises to all who would listen.”
+“The WGSS Center and program as a whole have been fundamentally important and dear to me ever since I first walked into the Center.
+I’ve made friends that have stayed with me past graduation and learned so much that has opened my eyes to the world outside the limited frame of view I had walking in as a freshman.
+Ever since graduation I’ve carried the lessons I’ve learned with me everywhere I go.
+I’ve gone on to volunteer, advocate, and help so many people due to the growth the program nurtured within and without, and I sing its praises to all who will listen.

 Ava Feminelli, 2016